ShubhamMotwani/Shubham-Cypress-Repo/README.md

-Note - Before acessing this project run - "npm install" to download all the dependencies for this project.
+Note - Before using this project run - "npm install" to download all the dependencies for this project.